sean-parent/sean-parent.github.io/papers-and-presentations.md

 *   [PDF](presentations/2015-04-21-concurrency/concurrency.pdf)
 *   [Keynote](presentations/2015-04-21-concurrency/concurrency.key)

 Note: This is a video from the [C++Now 2015](http://cppnow.org/history/2015/talks/).
-I belive the slides are the same as those listed above.
+I believe the slides are the same as those listed above.

 *    [Video](https://www.youtube.com/watch?v=32f6JrQPV8c)